 Students who are required to leave for military training during the academic term should submit a "Request for Military Gap" form within their Student Portal.
-To be eligible for a Military Gap, absence from Central Penn cannot exceed 21 days.
-Additionally, students must provide necessary documentation to validate this request.
-Student Success Coaches will receive the request, approve, or deny it based on the student's eligibility, and help the student make arrangements with their instructors.
+To be eligible for a Military Gap the student must complete the application and provide documentation on military service orders to validate the request.
+The college grants up to 21 days of absence, which excuses the student from classes during the period of one term.
+Absence from Central Penn cannot exceed 21 days.
+Student Success Coaches will receive the request, approve or deny it based on the student's eligibility, and help the student make arrangements with their instructors.
 If the request is approved, the student's status will change to "Military Gap," making them exempt from the Attendance Policy, and they will stay enrolled in classes providing they return to class after no more than 21 days.
 Students will, however, be required to abide by the specific arrangements that the Coach facilitates between the student and their instructors.
-Students will not receive a financial penalty due to the withdrawal or leave of absence due to receiving orders for service.
-The student will receive a grade of incomplete for the course(s) during the term and will be provided the opportunity to complete the term after the period of service.